web-padawan/elements-viewer/README.md

 # elements-viewer

-This is an elements viewer based on the https://github.com/PolymerLabs/indie-catalog
+This is a viewer for [Vaadin core components](https://github.com/vaadin/vaadin#core-components) demo and API docs.

 ## Setup

 ### 1. Install npm dependencies